intel/workload-services-framework/doc/ctest.md

 ### CTest Options

-There are extensive list of options in `ctest` to control how tests can be executed.
+There is extensive list of options in `ctest` to control how tests can be executed.
 See the `ctest` manpage.
 The followings are most common options.

 - *`-R`*: Select tests based on a regular expression string.
 - *`-E`*: Exclude tests based on a regular expression string.